andifunke/skipgraph/README.md

-# Skipgraph
+# Skip Graph

-A skipgraph is a robust, ordered data structure for distributed self-organising systems such as peer-to-peer networks.
+A [http://cs-www.cs.yale.edu/homes/shah/pubs/soda2003.pdf](Skip Graph) is a robust, ordered data structure for distributed self-organizing systems such as peer-to-peer networks.
 It allows access in logarithmic time via probabilistic assignment of its nodes to higher order 'shortcut'-levels.
-A skip-graph is based on a network of doubly linked, disjoint skip-lists.
+A Skip Graph is based on a network of doubly linked, disjoint skip lists.

-This skipgraph-implementation is a sketch for PacketSkip, an ordered index structure for efficient storage and retrieval of capacity-information from network nodes.
+This Skip Graph-implementation is a sketch for [https://ieeexplore.ieee.org/document/8064026](PacketSkip), an ordered index structure for efficient storage and retrieval of capacity-information from network nodes.
+PacketSkip uses a greedy algorithm to govern the graph structure without any need for global knowledge.

-#### Skiplist
+#### Skip list

 ![img/skiplist.png](img/skiplist.png)

-#### Skipgraph
+#### Skip graph

 ![img/skipgraph.png](img/skipgraph.png)